Reconstructing the metric in group field theory: Simple cosmology example

 We saw, however, that the classical Friedmann equation for a model with four massless scalar coordinate fields \eqref{eq:clFried} differs from that with a single clock field.
 The additional contributions coming from spatial coordinate fields become dominant when $\frac{a^4}{\pi_0^2} \sim 1$, which is exactly when the bounce appears in (\ref{eq:effFried}).
 There is no early-time regime where these fields would not yet dominate classically, but we are still far away from the bounce in the GFT model.
 Hence, the GFT Friedmann equation does not match the Friedmann equation for a classical scenario with four massless scalar fields.
+We discuss the origin of this discrepancy and possible extensions that could lead to its alleviation in the conclusion.